Best Of

 - Steins;Gate - Masterfully completed sci-fi thriller with multiple endings and airtight time-travel logic.

-- Clannad - Emotional family drama with dozens of completed routes and the iconic After Story.
+- Clannad - Emotional family drama with dozens of completed stories and the iconic After Story.

-- Katawa Shoujo - Free completed romance visual novel with five fully realized character routes.
+- Katawa Shoujo - Free completed romance visual novel with five fully realized character stories.

 - The House in Fata Morgana - Gothic mystery spanning centuries with a definitively concluded narrative.